joetjo/jopLauncher/README.md

 Last version is 2021.1.0425

+Fixed:
+- when displaying search result, all stuff is shift to the right ( minor, but all should be attached to the left... )

+Enhancement:
+- playing : add current play time ( on each refresh ) and rework header panel

 # Known bugs
+- select several games ( buttons appear ), unselect one buttons disappear and there is still some game selected...
 - exclude do not remove last_session ( game is removed, and ignores, just last_session is kept )
-- when displaying search result, all stuff is shift to the right ( minor, but all should be attach to the left... )
 - mapping name may be identical to a real other process name when loading process - to check

 # Enhancement To be done
-- playing : add current play time ( on each refresh )
 - ui preference ( use GHSetup )
 - separate storage in multiple files
 - add launcher button + a way to select a different launcher that running execution + a way to disable the running mode if not supported.